 - 1 cup dairy-free chocolate chips

-- When you're about ready to begin baking, heat your oven to 350F.
-Drop cookies with a cookie dough scooper on an ungreased cookie sheet.
-Add a few chocolate chips and sundrops to the top of each cookie to make sure they look nice and enticing.
-Bake for 8-10 minutes, until golden brown on the edges.
-Remove from oven and allow them to cool slightly before transferring to a wire rack to cool completely.
+- Use a cookie scoop to drop cookie dough on a prepared cookie sheet.
+Add a few chocolate chips and candies.
+Bake for 9 to 10 minutes, until golden brown on the edges.
+Remove from the oven and cool slightly before transferring to a wire rack to cool completely.

 (The products above contain sponsored links to products we use and recommend)

 Measuring FlourUse the sift, spoon, and level process to measure flour, otherwise, you risk adding too much flour to the batter, creating a dry batter.
 To do this, sift the flour (it settles when it sits) to lift it, then spoon it into a measuring cup until it’s higher than the cup’s edges.
 Then use a butter knife to level it.